CQCL/pytket-docs/manual/manual_backend.rst

 ..
 Any form of sampling introduces non-deterministic error, so for better accuracy we will want the exact state of the physical system; some simulators will provide direct access to this
 .. `get_state` gives full representation of that system's state in the 2^n-dimensional complex Hilbert space

 Any form of sampling from a distribution will introduce sampling error and (unless it is a seeded simulator) non-deterministic results, whereas we could get much better accuracy and repeatability if we have the exact state of the underlying physical quantum system.
 Some simulators will provide direct access to this.
-The :py:meth:`BackendResult.get_state` method will give the full representation of the physical state as a vector in the :math:`2^n`-dimensional Hilbert space, whenever the underlying simulator provides this.
+The :py:meth:`~pytket.backends.BackendResult.get_state` method will give the full representation of the physical state as a vector in the :math:`2^n`-dimensional Hilbert space, whenever the underlying simulator provides this.

 .. jupyter-execute::